| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Tuesday May 13, 2008!

 got some much needed rain this past week- helping irrigated crops but

+still leaving the area in mostly drought like conditions.
 Excessive moisture last week led to lower than average stages of development and disease problems in small grain fields across the state.
 Flood and hail damage resulted in the loss of a few wheat fields in North Central and Northeastern districts.
 Winter wheat Headed, at 88 percent, was eight percentage points behind the five-year average.
 Twenty-three percent of the State's wheat was in the soft dough stage, 11 points behind normal.
 Rye heading was complete by weeks end.
 Fifty-four percent of the rye crop was in the soft dough stage, an increase of 40 points As far as spring planting is concerned- we are actually slightly ahead of the five year average in planting of corn and peanuts, while we slightly behind in getting grain sorghum and soybeans into the ground.
 Cotton has lagged substantially behind the five year average of 25% planted by this date, with only ten percent of the expected crop in the ground at this time.
 Click here for the full report from NASS of the Oklahoma Crop Weather Update | |

-Five Nation Beef Conference Kicks Off Today in the US Heartland ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ Cattle
+| Five Nation Beef Conference Kicks Off Today in the US Heartland ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Cattle

 producer groups from four of the major beef exporting countries- as well